We at Soma Recovery Envision our Wichita Community Thriving Beyond Trauma.

 Cumulative and/or chronic stress can affect autoimmune and other physical diseases in adults.
-Several studies including the ACE study have directly shown how childhood trauma and adverse events is predictive of adulthood financial problems, disease, and even earlier death.
-Some physical manifestations of trauma include back pain, headaches/migraines, autoimmune disorders, chronic fatigue, joint pain, inflammation, gut issues.
+Several studies including the ACE study have directly shown how childhood trauma and adverse events are predictive of issues in adulthood.
+These issues include financial problems, disease and even earlier death.
+Some physical manifestations of trauma include back pain, headaches/migraines, autoimmune disorders, chronic fatigue, joint pain, inflammation and gut issues.

 Yoga & the Treatment of Trauma

-Yoga has documented effects in restoring pre-trauma physiology or helping people to heal the trauma and automatic responses that trauma can encode in our bodies.
-Yoga helps people express and manage their emotions about their traumatic experiences, release stress, and learn to be empowered in their bodies and feel in control of it again.
+Yoga has documented effects in restoring pre-trauma physiology.
+In addition, yoga helps people heal the automatic responses that trauma can encode in our bodies.
+Practicing yoga helps us express and manage our emotions.
+Yoga also helps us learn to be empowered in our bodies and feel like we are in control of it again.

-Other modalities Soma Recovery will be offering and resourcing in our community that address the “body” parts of trauma include: EMDR, Massage, Mindfulness, Neurofeedback, and Somatic therapies.
+Other modalities Soma Recovery can help resource in our community include: EMDR, Massage, Mindfulness, Neurofeedback, and Somatic therapies.
+These also address the “body” parts of trauma.

-If you or a loved one is struggling with any of these issues, please contact us today to get a compassionate and thorough intake so we can connect you with the best services possible.
+If you or a loved one is struggling with any of these issues, please contact us today to get a compassionate and thorough intake session.
+Then we can connect you with the best services possible.
 Hope is just a phone call away!
 (316) 201-6047 or contact us here.